zigomir/nanocal/README.md

 ## todos

-- end is always past start even if user goes leftwards
 - headers with nice arrows for going backward and forward
 - cancel and apply buttons
 - disable all before/after (pass function)